Senior School – a day in the life

 An opportunity to collaborate on a drama piece, experiment in pairs to discover science at source, communicate in another language, uncover the past… never a dull moment.

-Or there might be a performance coming up, in which case Mr Suranyi (Director of Music) or Mrs Webb (Head of Drama) will be auditioning or rehearsing.
+Or there might be a performance coming up, in which case Mr Suranyi (Director of Music) or Mrs Morgan-Collins (Head of Drama) will be auditioning or rehearsing.
 Everyone is encouraged to ‘have a go…’ And for those who just want to get on with their homework, the LRC is open until 6pm